JAlcocerT/JAlcocerT/content/blog/entrep-saas-custom-kb-bots.md

 Probably the 2 most common files type in any office!

+### LLM communicating with DBs

+Via langchain is also possible to talk with a database.

+This unlucks potential to have bots that are checking stocks in real time for their replies.

+Or the ETA if you have a table that bring such info!

 ### Configured N8N on my VPS

 And shared it with a couple marketers.